thegrill/grill/docs/source/environment_variables.rst

 Previously, these views used to load static SVG images, leveraging ``QtWebEngine`` for performance.
 However, some environments do not bring ``QtWebEngine`` with them, and others lead to crashes (see `thegrill#36 <https://github.com/thegrill/grill/issues/36>`_ as an example).

-In order to help with these issues and to bring interactivity to graph views, `thegrill#35 <https://github.com/thegrill/grill/issues/35>`_ introduced GraphViewer.
+In order to help with these issues and to bring interactivity to graph views, `thegrill#35 <https://github.com/thegrill/grill/issues/35>`_ introduced a custom ``GraphView`` inheriting from ``QGraphicsView``.

-The following environment variables will help bring old SVG behavior and still prevent ``QtWebEngine`` crashes:
+When needed, the following environment variables will bring the old SVG behavior and prevent ``QtWebEngine`` crashes:

 GRILL_GRAPH_VIEW_VIA_SVG
 ~~~~~~~~~~~~~~~~~~~~~~~~